 With these formulas in mind, we’ll break down how to use them to refresh your memory!

-The circumference of a circle, 2r, equals pi times twice the radius.
+The circumference of a circle, 2πr, equals pi times twice the radius.
 The equation can also be written as d, since the diameter, or d, is twice the radius.
 Remember this if a question only gives you the diameter and asks for the circumference.

-The Pythagoras theorem is a common formula for finding the unknown length of the side of a triangle when you know the length of the other two sides, as demonstrated by the SAT math formula c2=a2+b2.
+The Pythagoras theorem is a standard formula for finding the unknown length of the side of a triangle when you know the length of the other two sides, as demonstrated by the SAT math formula c2=a2+b2.
 The lines a and b have to meet at a right angle for you to be able to find the length of c or the hypotenuse.

 The formula of solid shapes, or the three-dimensional variants of other shapes, builds on the previous formulas by adding the extra line to fill in the third direction of space.

-The SAT expects students to know all of these formulas without having to provide them.
+If you know the formulas, math practice gets that much easier.
+And remember, the SAT expects students to know all of these formulas without having to provide them.
 These formulas cover topics from graphing to Geometry and Trigonometry.
 Your exam practice should cover these from your high school math classes if you aren’t familiar with them.

 The SAT includes three main graphing equations that appear on most related SAT problems: linear, distance, and slope.